 Bridleways and shared-use facilities are intended to be used by both cyclists and pedestrians.
 Although they are not always the best option for cyclists, bear in mind that they do have a right to be there.

-Filter through traffic
+Cyclists filter through traffic

 You’re already late.
 You’re stuck in traffic.
 How is it fair that those annoying cyclists get to just sail on past?